Student Paper Prize

 (2nd year mechanical engineers)

 This yearly competition is for second year mechanical engineering students.

 All recognised engineering teaching institutions may submit a team for the national award, having first conducted in house competitions to ascertain their representations.
 A separate design problem is set each year.
-Financial support for this award has been provided by Warman International.
+Financial support for Teams to attend this competition has been provided by Engineers Australia.

 The Warman Student Design and Build Competition

 The Warman Student Design and Build Competition, now in its 32nd year, is a University based contest that sees Mechanical Engineering students from across Australia, New Zealand and other countries compete to become the annual design and build champion!